What is Lean Six Sigma?

 Lean Six Sigma Belts

-There are several different roles, and without a little explanation, it’s impossible to know where you want to channel your energy.
+There are several different roles.
+Without a little explanation, it’s impossible to know where you want to channel your energy.

 Here's a quick overview of the different belt levels and roles: